cvalls/GettingAndCleaningData/README.md

 >#Tidy data preparation
-## Version 1.0
+__Version:__ 1.0
-## Auth: Carlos Valls Hernandez
+__Auth:__ Carlos Valls Hernandez
-## Pourpose: Fit Getting and Cleaning Data course project requirements
+__Pourpose:__ Fit Getting and Cleaning Data course project requirements __Email:__ cvalls666@hotmail.com
-## Email: cvalls666@hotmail.com

->## GettingAndCleaningData Project
-Files for submmit the project of the course

 >##INPUT
-The programs feeds from files on working directory and some subdirectories.
+>>The programs feeds from files on working directory and some subdirectories.
 This files are supplied but they are not included as necesary for the project .
-Every files should be stored in the working directory when the program run
+Every files should be stored in the working directory when the program runs
->Working Directory contains
+>>Working Directory contains:
-	- Features.txt		List of all features.Used for setting column names
+	* Features.txt		List of all features.Used for setting column names
-	- Features_info.txt 	Describes all features.
+	* Features_info.txt 	Describes all features.
 Useful for knowing variables but not for computing
-	- Activity_labels.txt	Contains Description of indexed activities from y_train.txt and y_test.txt 							files
+	* Activity_labels.txt	Contains Description of indexed activities from y_train.txt and y_test.txt 							files
-	Train is a subdirector withy Training data
+	* Train is a subdirector withy Training data
 		Contains:
 			y_train.txt    		- Training labels.
 			x_train.txt		- Contains common Features for working subject_train.txt	- Contains Subject Data.
 Each row identifies the subject who performed the 							activity for each window sample.
 Its range is from 1 to 30.
-	Test is a subdirector with Test data
+	* Test is a subdirector with Test data
 		Contains
 			y_test.txt		- Test labels.
 			x_test.txt		- Contains common Features for working